Water Heater Answering Service

 ENERGY STAR home-upgrade guidance noting that water heaters use about 12% of a home's energy and that heat pump water heaters can materially reduce electric water-heating costs.

-HomeAdvisor cost guide reporting typical water-heater replacement ranges, average national cost, and cost drivers such as unit type, tank size, fuel source, and relocation work.
+HomeAdvisor cost guide reporting a $1,338 national average water-heater replacement cost, a $882 to $1,816 typical range, and cost drivers such as unit type, tank size, fuel source, and relocation work.

 Federal regulation text stating that HUD housing units must have hot and cold running water in both the bathroom and kitchen, while noting state and local code requirements may also apply.